 Users can also head to Settings > Apps > and find “Bluetooth” and clear the cache.
 This will erase all pairings, which fixed problems on the Galaxy S8 and Note 8.
 Otherwise, try our biggest tip for ANY problem, and reboot your phone.
 Yup, just a single reboot usually fixes just about everything.

 Samsung’s Galaxy S9 and S9+ both have big 2960 x 1440 Quad-HD screens.
 However, to save battery life and improve performance they’re only displaying at 1080p.
 If you want the full Quad-HD nearly 4k resolution you paid for, you can turn it on in the settings menu.

 You probably can’t tell the difference between 1080p and Quad HD, but will enjoy the longer battery life.
 However, here’s how to change it.

 Navigate to Settings > Display > Screen resolution and slide it to the far right for the full WQHD+ and hit apply.
 This might help some of the scaling issues on certain apps too if they don’t use the full screen.

 How to Fix Galaxy S9 Wet Speaker Problems

-Like its predecessors, the Galaxy S9 and S9+ are IP68 dust and water-resistant.
+The Galaxy S9 and S9+ are IP68 dust and water-resistant.
 Meaning they can handle depths of 5ft for around 30 minutes and will come out working just fine.
-Even the new dual speaker configuration can handle all that water.
+Even the dual speaker configuration can handle all that water.

 However, if the speaker or grill gets wet your sound might end up muffled.
 This isn’t an actual problem, and probably nothing permanent either.